carpentries-incubator/cwl-novice-tutorial/setup.md

 At least 9 GB of memory is required to generate the index, which will occupy 3.3GB of disk.

-If your computer doesn't have that much memory, then you can download the directory at by running the following in the `rnaseq` directory:
+If your computer doesn't have that much memory, then you can download the directory by running the following in the `rnaseq` directory:
  ~~~
  wget https://dataverse.nl/api/access/datafile/266295 -O - | tar xJv